widop/google-analytics/doc/usage.md

 ## Response

-The response is a `Widop\GoogleAnalytics\Response` obecjt which wraps all available informations:
+The response is a `Widop\GoogleAnalytics\Response` object which wraps all available informations:

 ``` php
 $profileInfo = $response->getProfileInfo();